 A crucial opportunity has arisen to strengthen the law to protect 16 and 17 year olds from sexual exploitation.
 The Policing and Crime Bill, introduced by Government in February, could see changes that mean older teenagers are better protected.
 As the laws stands, police cannot step in and protect older teenagers in the same way they can protect children under 16.
-By making a few amendments to the Bill, the Government can change this.

 Watch our video to see what we’re calling on the Government to change.

 Our latest report examines what happens when an older teenager reveals they are being exploited.

 The report shows that vulnerable 16 and 17 year olds are falling through the cracks and too often do not receive the protection they need.

 Donate so we can help more than 1,000 children stay safe

 We want to double our support to help more than 1,000 young people stay safe and rebuild their lives through our specialist services across the country.
 But we need your help so we can help them.